Silver Spring Slip and Fall Lawyers Who Know How To Get Results

 - Interview witnesses — If there were witnesses, make sure to ask for their contact information, so your lawyer can interview them.

-- Negotiate a fair settlement—After the investigation is complete and your injuries have reached maximum medical improvement, your lawyer can calculate the value of your claim.
+- Negotiate a fair settlement — After the investigation is complete and your injuries have reached maximum medical improvement, your lawyer can calculate the value of your claim.
 He or she can draft a demand letter and negotiate with the insurance company if they reject the demand letter or make a counteroffer.
-At Goldberg Finnegan, our attorneys are also prepared to go to court if the insurance company does not offer reasonable compensation.
+At Goldberg Finnegan, our slip and fall attorneys are also prepared to go to court if the insurance company does not offer reasonable compensation.

-Visit our client testimonials page to see what our clients have to say about the representation we provided.
+Visit our client testimonials page to see what our clients have to say about the representation we provide.

 While this is the standard deadline, there are exceptions that shorten or extend the deadline.
 No matter the situation, the sooner you contact a lawyer, the more time he or she has to build a strong case.